Fengjun-Wang/mirror_question_pair/README.md

 (Diff versioning folders are for convenience of recover/ensemble during the fast-paced competition period. )

 ## Full description of this project
-Check full description and more details in https://sunnyyeti.github.io/2018/11/06/mirror-question-pair-detection/
+Check full description and more details about model structures in https://sunnyyeti.github.io/post/mirror-question-pair-detection/

 ## Future dev
 Well, after we develop the model, BERT becomes popular and is showing its super power in NLP domain.